GfSE/SAF-Specification/viewpoints/Stakeholder-Identification-Viewpoint.md

 * Which external entities (external systems, roles, environment, etc.) does a Stakeholder represent?
 * Who are the Stakeholders involved in the intended solution?
 ## Presentation
-The results of the Stakeholder Identification are selected Stakeholders.
-A Stakeholder Identification diagram (BDD) depicts the Stakeholders and their relations of the identified Stakeholders towards the Intended Solution.
+A block definition diagram (BDD) depicting the identified Operational Stakeholders and their relations  towards the Intended Solution.

 ## Profile Model Reference
 * [SAF_ContextElementRepresentation](../stereotypes.md#SAF_ContextElementRepresentation)